ibm-cloud-docs/cloud-infrastructure/ips.md

 # {{site.data.keyword.cloud_notm}} IP ranges
 {: #ibm-cloud-ip-ranges}

 A frequently asked question is, "What IP ranges do I allow through the firewall?"
-The following tables contain the full range of IPs to use with these IBM firewalls and appliances.
+The following tables contain the full range of IP addresses to use with these IBM firewalls and appliances.
 {: shortdesc}

 * {{site.data.keyword.cloud_notm}} Juniper vSRX Standard